Soft Delete

 If you delete your project, Cloud Storage permanently deletes all the buckets and objects within that project.
 In such a scenario, you cannot restore objects and buckets using the soft delete feature.
 Therefore, it is important to take steps to limit access to project-level deletions, such as placing a lien on projects or backing up business-critical data to buckets in a different project.

-When you restore a soft-deleted object version, Cloud Storage restores the copy of the soft-deleted object to a live version.
-If a live version already exists, the copy of the soft-deleted version replaces the live version, and the pre-existing live version becomes soft-deleted.
+• A restored object always replaces its live version: if a live version of your object already exists, the soft-deleted version replaces the live version, and the pre-existing live version becomes soft-deleted.
 In such a scenario, your bucket contains the following objects:

 Restore and retrieve metadata of objects in buckets with hierarchical namespace enabled